Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning: Introduction

-The performance of an HSS is highly dependent on two key policies, data placement and data migration.
-The data-placement policy determines the most suitable (i.e., best-fit) storage device in the HSS for each incoming I/O request.
-The data-migration policy rearranges data across the storage devices (i.e., prefetches frequently-accessed data to the fast device and evicts cold data to the slow device) to sustain high HSS performance, which can degrade over time due to (1) misplacement of data, and (2) changes in workload access patterns and HSS conditions.
+The performance of an HSS is highly dependent on two key policies: (1) the \emph{data-placement} policy, which determines the most suitable device in the HSS for each incoming write or allocation request, and (2) the \emph{data-migration} policy, which reorganizes data across the devices (i.e., prefetch hot data to the faster device and evict cold data to slower devices) to sustain high HSS performance, which can degrade over time due to (i) data misplacement, and (ii) changes in workload access patterns and HSS conditions.

-\sloppypar{We identify four key challenges in designing effective data-placement and data-migration policies.
-First, workload access patterns and HSS conditions (e.g., access latencies, device capacity utilization) can change frequently in data-intensive environments, which makes it hard to optimize the policies.
-Second, the data-placement policy operates on the critical path of I/O request handling and it should have a low performance overhead.
-Third, the data-migration policy needs to migrate data across storage devices in a timely manner without impacting the latency of incoming I/O requests.
-Fourth, the two policies should \emph{not} make conflicting decisions, which can adversely impact HSS performance and device lifetimes.}